Telling Time in Chinese – The Complete Guide for Beginners

 There are three words for “time” in Chinese: 时间 (shíjiān), 时候 (shíhòu), and 次 (cì), each with a different meaning and is used quite differently.

-时间 (shíjiān) refers to a point in time as in “this time next year”, 时候 (shíhòu) refers to a duration of time as in “I need more time”, and 次 (cì) refers to an instance of time as in “I did it one time”.
+时间 (shíjiān) refers to a duration of time as in “I need more time”, 时候 (shíhòu) refers to a point in time as in “this time next year”, and 次 (cì) refers to an instance of time as in “I did it one time (once)”.
 Watch this video if you’re confused.

 Although China uses a 12-hour clock, there are no equivalent words for AM and PM exactly in Chinese.
 You’ll use additional time words to distinguish the time of the day.
 They include: